-And honestly, unlike some places I’ve visited (Maafushi, in the Maldives, for example, which I recently learned is now absolutely overrun with tourists and has had its beautiful beach dug up), I don’t think it’s going to change any time soon.
+And honestly, unlike some places I’ve visited (Maafushi, in the Maldives, for example), I don’t think it’s going to change any time soon.
 There purposely isn’t much tourism infrastructure on the island, there are no major hotels or resorts, and I didn’t see or hear any construction going on.
 Unless Huahine receives some kind of major publicity, I can see it continuing being overlooked in favour of Tahiti and Bora Bora for many years to come.

 And that’s definitely a reason for me to return.

 The Scenery is Breathtaking